MonsterMMORPG/Pokemon-Go-Bot/README.md

+# Original fork [read description and FAQ there!] : https://github.com/NecronomiconCoding/NecroBot
 # Lvl 26+ Pokemon GO Accounts Giveaway Events: http://www.monstermmorpg.com/Pokemon-GO-Giveaways
 # www.pokemonpets.com free Pokemon MMO RPG
 # www.monstermmorpg.com free Monster MMO RPG
-# Original fork [read description and FAQ there!] : https://github.com/NecronomiconCoding/NecroBot
+## Features?
+** More advanced Pokemon hunting by Poke Miner
+** Rare Pokemon priority hunting by Poke Miner
+** Auto switch between Pokemon hunting and PokeStop farming according to Poke Ball count ** Full scale account details loggin.
+The details file is saved in the folder where you run your console.exe

 <p>How to use?</p>
+<p>Set your location around a place where there are PokeStops.
+I suggest you to farm in your city.</p>
 <p>You need to install Poke Miner if you want to use Pokemon Farming + Rare Pokemon Farming features</p>
 <p>Poke Miner on reddit for more info : https://www.reddit.com/r/pokemongodev/comments/4tz66s/pokeminer_your_individual_pokemon_locations/</p>
 <p>Pokem Miner github : https://github.com/modrzew/pokeminer</p>